-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?

-Action Step Increase HS certification, ESOL and gifted endorsement within our faculty
+Action Step Increase HS certification, ESOL and gifted endorsement within our faculty.

 Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Professional Capacity

-Method for Monitoring SIP
+Method for Monitoring Balanced Scorecard

-Implementation and Effectiveness Balanced Scorecard
+Implementation and Effectiveness Spreadsheet of teacher certifications

-Position/Role Responsible Administration
+Position/Role Responsible Chuck Bennett

-Teachers

-SIT Team
+Glen Lawson

+Evangeline Anglin

 Timeline for Implementation Yearly

-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?

 Action Step Identify opportunities for parental involvement to enhance and increase partnerships and communication with parents and other stakeholders through our parent plan and student compact.

 Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Family and Community Engagement

 Method for Monitoring Title I Parent Sign in sheets/documentation

 Implementation and Effectiveness

-Position/Role Responsible SIT Team
+Position/Role Responsible Jennifer Kogod

-Administration

-School Council
+Chuck Bennett

+Libbie Armstrong

+Michele Rosales

 Timeline for Implementation Yearly

-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?

-Action Step Expand service learning opportunities for students
+Action Step Provide service learning opportunities for students.

 Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Family and Community Engagement

-Method for Monitoring Implementation and Effectiveness SIP Evaluation/Documentation through IC for Balanced Scorecard
+Method for Monitoring Evaluation/Documentation through IC for Balanced Scorecard

+Implementation and Effectiveness

 Position/Role Responsible Janelle Bowker

-SOAR Teachers
+Joseph Carver

+Sue Kierzkowski

 Timeline for Implementation Yearly

-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?

 Action Step Provide resources for the physical and digital parent center in English and Spanish.

-(Magnets, Library and Online)

 Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Family and Community Engagement

 Method for Monitoring Website with resources

 Implementation and Effectiveness Parent Evaluations for Title 1

 Position/Role Responsible Jennifer Kogod

-Parent Liasion
+Tracey Kell

+Lynn Murphy

 Timeline for Implementation Yearly

-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?

-Action Step School and teacher leaders will continue to build student efficacy and relationship

-- building through character education, digital citizenship and student led conferences.
+Action Step A variety of texts will be provided and Lexile level reports will be sent to families to support our school-wide literacy initiative and increase content mastery.
+Language Arts teachers will recognize growth in Lexile levels.

-Funding Sources N/A
+Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

+Systems Coherent Instruction

-Systems Family and Community Engagement
+Family and Community Engagement

 Supportive Learning Environment

-Method for Monitoring Milestone Data
+Method for Monitoring Walkthroughs

-Implementation and Effectiveness Classroom Observations
+Implementation and Effectiveness Parent Workshop Evaluations

-Decrease in Discipline Referrals

-Student Surveys

-Perception Surveys
+Lexile Reports

-Position/Role Responsible Chuck Bennett
+Position/Role Responsible Tracey Kell

-Libbie Armstrong

-Joe Carver
+Lindsey McDonald

+Lynn Murphy

+Evangeline Anglin

-Timeline for Implementation Monthly
+Timeline for Implementation Quarterly